mattglory/sbtc-payment-gateway/README.md

 ---

-**Built with ❤️ for the Stacks ecosystem**
+**Built for the Stacks ecosystem**

-_Making Bitcoin payments as simple as traditional payments_
+_Professional Bitcoin payment infrastructure for modern applications_